The Atheist Bible, CC-BY Fabian M. Suchanek

 • Privacy violation: Information about a person is obtained by (1) causing damage or (2) using illicit technical means.

-• Exposure: Embarrassing information is shared.
+• Exposure: Embarrassing information about a person is shared.

 • Disclosure: Personally identifying information is made public.